 South Tees Hospitals NHS Foundation Trust believes believe every unborn baby, child and young person has the right to grow up free from abuse or neglect.

 The Board of Directors is committed to ensuring practitioners are enabled to act in support of the children and families they work with and to work in partnership with local agencies where we cannot provide this support alone.

-The Board of Directors expect that at all times the needs of the child will be paramount and that whenever possible practitioners will work in partnership with families.
+At all times the needs of the child will be paramount and whenever possible practitioners will work in partnership with families.

 Policy, procedure and training